 ZEV Repowers or Conversions.
 Vehicles repowered with zero-emission powertrains must report the vehicle’s new fuel type within 30 calendar days of being repowered or converted.

 Odometer Reading Reporting.
-This section applies to fleet owners that have backup vehicles.
+This section applies to fleet owners that own or operate backup vehicles.
 Fleet owners with backup vehicles must comply with the following reporting requirements:

 Odometer Readings.
-Report annually the mileage reading and the date the reading was recorded from a properly functioning odometer or hubodometer.
+Report annually the odometer reading from January 1 of the current calendar year and the date the reading was recorded from a properly functioning odometer or hubodometer.

-Odometer Replacement.
-If the odometer is replaced, report the following within 30 calendar days of the original odometer failure: the original odometer’s final reading, the new odometer’s initial reading, and the date of replacement.
+Odometer Failure and Replacement.
+If the vehicle’s originally equipped odometer has failed and is replaced, report the following information within 30 calendar days of the date the original odometer failed or was replacement, whichever comes first: the original odometer’s final reading, the new odometer’s initial reading, and the date of replacement.

 Hubodometers.
-If the vehicle’s odometer is not functional and is not being replaced, report the serial number from a hubodometer with a non-resettable odometer.
+If the vehicle’s originally equipped odometer has failed and is not being replaced, the fleet owner must equip the vehicle with a hubodometer.
+Fleet owners must report the serial number of the hubodometer within 30 calendar days of the date the hubodometer was installed;

 Emergency Mileage.
-For backup vehicles used in emergency operations that would exceed the backup vehicle mileage limit, the fleet owner must report the number of miles travelled in support of the emergency.
+The fleet owner must report the number of miles travelled in support of the emergency for backup vehicles used in emergency operations that would exceed the backup vehicle mileage limit.

-ZEV Unavailability Supporting Documentation Reporting.
-Fleet owners that purchase an ICE vehicle pursuant to the ZEV Unavailability exemption of section 2013.1(d) must submit an email to TRUCRS@arb.ca.gov with the purchase agreement and the following clear and legible digital photographs of:
+ZEV Purchase Exemption Supporting Documentation Reporting.
+Fleet owners that purchase an ICE vehicle pursuant to the ZEV Purchase exemption specified in section 2013.1(d) must submit an email to TRUCRS@arb.ca.gov within 30 calendar days of receiving the new ICE vehicle with the purchase agreement and the following clear and legible digital photographs of:

 VIN/GVWR label (typically located on the driver side door or door jamb);